 .

-Examples The following table shows some examples of glob patterns and their meanings:
+The following table shows some examples of glob patterns and their meanings:

 Pattern | Meaning |